Lost season 4: Crew

-The fourth season was produced by ABC Studios, Bad Robot Productions and Grass Skirt Productions.
+The fourth season was produced by ABC Studios, Bad Robot and Grass Skirt Productions.
 Damon Lindelof and Carlton Cuse served as the season's show runners.
 The show was primarily filmed in Hawaii with post-production in Los Angeles.
 Lindelof and Cuse's fellow executive producers were co-creator J. J. Abrams, Bryan Burk and Jack Bender.
 The staff writers were Lindelof, Cuse, co-executive producers Edward Kitsis, Adam Horowitz, and Drew Goddard, supervising producer Elizabeth Sarnoff, co-producer Brian K. Vaughan and executive story editor Christina M. Kim.
 The regular directors were Bender and co-executive producer Stephen Williams.

 Cast

-The fourth season featured 16 major roles with star billing.
-The show continues to chronicle the lives of the survivors of the crash of Oceanic Airlines Flight 815, including their interactions with the island's original inhabitants, whom they refer to as "the Others", and an inauspicious team from a nearby freighter.
-Characters are briefly summarized and credited in alphabetical order.
+The fourth season featured sixteen major roles with star billing.
+The show continues to chronicle the lives of the survivors of the crash of Oceanic Airlines Flight 815; the survivors' interactions with the island's original inhabitants, whom they refer to as "the Others"; and a group of people who arrived on a freighter.
+The list is ordered by actors' last names, with brief summaries of the characters.